-Diagnosis of the various opportunistic infections, cancers, and other syndromes that occur in HIV-infected patients is discussed elsewhere in The Manual.
+Diagnosis of the various opportunistic infections, cancers, and other syndromes that occur in patients infected with HIV is discussed elsewhere in The Manual.
 Many have aspects unique to HIV infection.

-HIV-associated neurologic syndromes can be differentiated via lumbar puncture with cerebrospinal fluid analysis and contrast-enhanced CT or MRI (see table Common Manifestations of HIV Infection by Organ System Common Manifestations of HIV Infection by Organ System ).
+HIV-associated neurologic syndromes can be differentiated via lumbar puncture with cerebrospinal fluid analysis and central nervous system contrast-enhanced CT or MRI (see table ).